bbyers-pivotal/cfenv/README.md

  * ```while true; do sleep 1; curl http://pivotal-cfenv.local.pcfdev.io; echo ''; done```

 ### Scale App Horizontally
 Observe the output from the command windows.
-Notice how the number of app instances
+Notice how the number of app instances changes
 ```
 $ cf scale pivotal-cfenv -i 5
 ```